 Successful completion of the foundation year guarantees progression to BA (Hons) Global Management (Marketing).

-The BA (Hons) Global Management with Pathways is carefully structured to offer you an integrated and holistic approach to management studies.
+The BA (Hons) Global Management is carefully structured to offer you an integrated and holistic approach to management studies.
 It builds your skills across four complementary areas of management practice, after which you follow a specialist pathway.

 This is a full time programme with integrated foundation.
-It is 4 years if you start in September or 3.5 years if you start in January.
+It takes 4 years to complete if you start in September or 3.5 years if you start in January.

 Foundation level modules

 Please note: some students may be required to complete an additional module in English language study if necessary.